V4Fire/Client/src/components/traits/i-items/README.md

 ## Helpers

-The trait provides a static helper function to resolve the value of the `itemKey` prop: if the value is passed as a string, it will be compiled as a function.
+The trait provides a static helper function to resolve the value of the `itemKey` prop: if the value is passed as a string, it will be used as the property name in which the key value is stored.
 The method returns the value of the `itemKey` function call, or undefined (if it is not specified).

 ```typescript
 import iItems, { IterationKey } from 'components/traits/i-items/i-items';